 \subsection{Impact of Architecture on Partitions Properties}

-Computing the exact partition boundary finds many applications, not only to visualize and sample the decision boundary (see Fig.~\ref{fig:boundary}).
-We explore some alternative interesting directions in this section.

-First, we explore the impact of the DN's architecture.
-We see that the choice of architecture can have significant effect on the partitioning induced by a deep neural network (Tab.~\ref{tab:my-table}).
-We quantify the characteristics of the partitions via the following measures- Average Region Volume (ARV), number of vertices, Number of Regions, and eccentricity which is defined as the ratio of the max pairwise distance between vertices and min pairwise distance between vertices.
-For a given dataset, we fix the input domain and switch between convolutional and fully connected architectures to draw emphasis on the effect of the symmetries induced by a convolutional layer.
-We see that in convolutional architectures, there is a significantly higher number of partition regions formed, which is an indication of higher complexity of the learned model \cite{montufar2014number}.
-We also see that the eccentricity and volume of the polytopes are significantly smaller for convolutional architectures compared to fully connected architectures, indicating more uniform partition shapes and higher partition density.
+In this section we explore the impact of the DN's architecture on the partition.
+To start off, we look at the partitions induced by MLPs and CNNs when trained on fashion-MNIST and MNIST datasets.
+We quantify the characteristics of the partitions via the following measures- Average Region Volume (ARV), Average Number of Vertices (ANV), Number of Regions (NR), and Average Region Eccentricity (ARE) which is defined as the ratio of the max and min pairwise distance between vertices.
+For a given dataset, we fix the input domain and switch between convolutional and fully connected architectures to draw emphasis on the effect of the convolutional layers.
+We see that in convolutional architectures, there is a significantly higher number of partition regions formed.
+This is intuitive since convolutional architectures repeat the same set of parameters across sets of dimensions via a circulant weight matrix.
+This increases the number of cuts by the same neurons in the input space, demonstrating higher complexity for the same number of parameters \cite{montufar2014number}.
+In Tab.~\ref{tab:my-table} we present partition statistics comparisons between architectural choices and datasets.
+We see that the eccentricity and volume of the polytopes are significantly smaller for convolutional architectures compared to fully connected architectures.
 These can also be visualized in Fig.~\ref{fig:boundary}.
 In Suppl.
-Fig.\ref{fig:cnn_withrand} we present the variation of partition statistics with training, for training points, test points and points off the manifold.
-We see that partition density increases for sample on the data manifold regardless of being on the training.
+Fig.\ref{fig:cnn_withrand} we present the variation of partition statistics with training, for training points, test points and points off the data manifold.
+We see that partition density increases for sample on the data manifold regardless of being on training or testing.